zceeyh0/AMLS_21-22_SN18051000/README.md

    Building machine learning models to identify the type of tumor in each MRI image (no tumor, glioma tumor, meningioma tumor, or pituitary tumor). <br>

 ## Organisation of files and their roles:
-This repository consists of five python files, a README.md file, a folder and a .csv file (images and labels of the MRI dataset): <br>
+This repository consists of five python files, a README.md file and two folders (MRI dataset for training and testing): <br>
 #### 1. `README.md`: <br>
 Introduction to this repository with instructions on how to compile and run the code. <br>
 #### 2. Folders `train` and `test`:  <br>
 The folder `train` includes 3000 MRI images for training and validation.
-The folder `test` includes 200 MRI images for evaluation.
+The folder `test` includes 200 MRI images for evaluating the accuracy of models.
 The two csv files `label.csv` in both folders contain filenames of all the MRI images and their corresponding labels (types of tumor). <br>
 #### 3. `imageReading.py`: <br>
 This file gets features (pixel values) of images in the MRI dataset and their labels.
 #### 4. `knnClassifier.py`: <br>
-This file builds a KNN Classifier for classification tasks.
+This file builds a KNN (non-deep learning) Classifier for classification tasks.
 #### 5. `svmClassifier.py`: <br>
-This file builds a SVM Classifier for classification tasks.
+This file builds a SVM (non-deep learning) Classifier for classification tasks.
 #### 6. `mlpClassifier.py`: <br>
 This file builds a MLP deep learning model for classification tasks.
 #### 7. `main.py`: <br>